dataegret/pg-utils/README.md

 ### create_db_activity_view.sql

-Creates more convinient VIEW around pg_stat_activity pg_catalog view.
+Creates more convenient VIEW around pg_stat_activity pg_catalog view.
-Shows all non idle queryies running more then 100ms (optionally 500ms - see a comment in view DDL).
+Shows all non idle queries running more then 100ms (optionally 500ms - see a comment in view DDL).
 Requires track_activities=enabled in postgresql.conf to display processes states correctly.

-This view works with POstgreSQL version < 9.2, to use the view with 9.2 or higher please reffer create_db_activity_view9.2.sql
+This view works with PostgreSQL version < 9.2, to use the view with 9.2 or higher please refer create_db_activity_view9.2.sql

 Columns: